isomerpages/enterprisesg-rice/_rice-stockpile-scheme/Stockpile Grade Rice.md

 | |
 | -------- |
 | 1.
-White Rice^
+White Rice*
 2. Parboiled Rice
 3. Ponni Rice
 4. Basmati Rice

-*^White Rice refers to all type of rice that is white, without having other ingredients added*.
+*White Rice refers to all type of rice that is white, without having other ingredients added.

+**For Non-Stockpile Grade Rice**

-All other types of rice such as glutinuous rice, brown rice, red rice and other types of rice that do not fall within the scope of stockpile grade rice, are not considered stockpile grade rice and hence, do not need to participate in the RSS.
+All other types of rice such as Glutinous Rice, Brown Rice, Red Rice and other rice that do not fall within the scope of stockpile grade rice, are not considered stockpile grade rice.
+Hence, the business entity/company does not need to participate in the RSS.
 However, a licence is still required to import the rice into Singapore.
-Refer [here](-) for more information on the rice licences available.
+Refer [here](-) for more information on the Rice Licences available.